Venue: Council Offices, Farnborough

 have served for 4 years having been elected to Fernhill Ward in 2022.
 He was

-standing for re‑election in May, and consequently it might have been
+standing for re‑election in May, and consequently it might be necessary

 |||||||